You can add new users both through the Picvario interface and admin panel. Manage access rules is only possible in the admin panel.

 - Active - the Active box shows the current status of the user.
 When it is ticked, the user is active and authorized to use the system.
 When the tick is removed, the access right is suspended.
 Removing the tick does not lead to the deletion of the user’s account, it can be reactivated at any time.

 - Staff status - a user with this status is granted access to the admin console, although it does not mean an automatic provision of admin rights.
-These are configured in the User permissions panel (see below).
+These are configured in the Admin panel permissions panel (see below).

 The Groups panel serves to make the user part of one or more groups.
 Being part of a group means sharing the rights assigned to all the members of the group.
 The access rights of each individual user can also be configured through access rules.
 For more details refer to - Managing User Groups and Managing Access Rules.